ImMnan/Helm-crane-k8s/README.md

 #### [4.3] Adding CA certificates
 - Now, if you want to configure your Kubernetes installation to use [CA certificates](https://help.blazemeter.com/docs/guide/private-locations-optional-installation-step-configure-kubernetes-agent-to-use-ca-bundle.html?tocpath=Private%20Locations%7CInstallation%20of%20Private%20Locations%7C_____12), make changes to this section of the values.yaml file:
   -  Change the `enable` to `yes`
-  -  Provide the path to certificate file respectively for both (ca_subpath & aws_subpath).
-The best thing is to just copy/move these cert files in the same directory as this chart and just provide the name of the certs instead of complete path.
+  -  Provide the path to the certificate file respectively for both (ca_subpath & aws_subpath).
+The best thing is to just copy/move these cert files in the same directory as this chart and just provide the name of the certs instead of the complete path.

 ```yaml
 ca_bundle: